Road To AZ-204 - Implementing IaaS solutions

 This article's intention is to group, in a summarized way, the main skills measured in this sub-topic of the AZ-204 Certification.
 Docker, Azure Containers, Virtual Machines, and ARM Templates are the main components that will have their fundamentals explained here alongside a practical example.

 This certification is very extensive and this article approaches only the main topics, make sure you know those components inside and out before taking the exam.
-Another great tip is doing exam simulators before the official exam in order to validate your knowledge.
+Another great tip is to do exam simulators before the official exam in order to validate your knowledge.

 What is the Certification AZ-204 - Developing Solutions for Microsoft Azure?

-The AZ-204 - Developing Solutions for Microsoft Azure certification measures designing, building, testing, and maintaining skills of an application and/or service in Microsoft Azure Cloud environment.
-It approaches, among others, those components,
+The AZ-204 - Developing Solutions for Microsoft Azure certification measures designing, building, testing, and maintaining skills of an application and/or service in a Microsoft Azure Cloud environment.
+It approaches, among others, those components.

 Target Audience